pulumi/workshops/aws-proton/README.md

 This will run `pulumi deploy`.

+## Teardown

+Some Proton resources are not available for control via IaC and must be torn down in the AWS Console or via boto3.

+1. Delete any deployed services in the AWS Console.
+1. Delete any deployed environments in the AWS Console.
+1. Delete all deployed service templates:

+    ```bash
+    cd util && python3 delete_service_template.py --name fargate-service
+    ```

+1. Delete all deployed environment templates:

+    ```bash
+    cd util && python3 delete_environment_template.py --name fargate-env
+    ```

+1. Tear down the base infrastructure:

+    ```bash
+    cd proton/base-infra && pulumi destroy
+    ```

 ## Troubleshooting

-If a Proton template gets stuck in a bad state and cannot be torn down smoothly, log into the [Pulumi Service](https://app.pulumi.com), locate the stack, go to Settings, and follow the instructions there to delete the stack's resources (including generating a `Pulumi.yaml` and stack config file).
+If a Proton template deployment gets stuck in a bad state and cannot be torn down smoothly by the Proton service, log into the [Pulumi Service](https://app.pulumi.com), locate the stack, go to Settings, and follow the instructions there to delete the stack's resources (including generating a `Pulumi.yaml` and stack config file).

 ## Limitations/Potential Improvements